NetSAIL-UCI/Phoenix/README.md

 username: user1@netsail.uci.edu
 password: iamuser1
 ```
 And navigate all the pages to check that they are correctly working.
+For example, try editing a document by writing some words with incorrect spellings to check if spell-check works correctly.
 3. Repeat this step for other overleaf and HR instances.

 If the spawning is complete, we recommend users to validate for themselves that containerized degradation is amenable in Overleaf by deleting the `spelling` deployment in `overleaf0` using the command on `node-0` such as: